CFC-Servers/WispJS/README.md

 We're always looking for notes about what this does/doesn't work for!
 Please leave a note in a Discussion or Issue if you learn something

+## What can I do with this?
+Well.. anything!

+Everything you normally do in your Wisp panel is fully replicable using this library.

 ## How do I use this?